Junior School Faqs

 Most certainly, the biggest differences for our pupils is the different feeling of the smaller classes and being known as a unique individual.
 We differentiate our teaching materials to meet very different educational and sometimes social needs.
 We have experience working with pupils with a whole range of difficulties and a wide range of abilities.
 We test them against a variety of standardised measures which indicate whether they are making progress in line with their peers and put action plans in place to meet very specific needs where appropriate.
 Usually support is offered within the classroom as we feel that this is most beneficial to children.
 Classroom assistants work throughout the Junior School to provide appropriate support.
 Occasionally we will ask you to seek a report from an educational psychologist.
 Socially, children thrive in our structured and disciplined environment and all learn our expectations of behaviour very quickly.
 Children help to write class rules, which are age appropriate.
 We rarely need to use any disciplinary sanctions within Junior School.
 Parents are kept informed of any issues we have with learning or social issues.

-- Q. My child is in a local school now – will they have issues fitting in?
+- Q. My child is not at an independent school at the moment – will they have issues fitting in?

-It will certainly be a different experience.
 Usually children feel at home very quickly.
-We invite all children to come in for a visit day before starting, and generally even on this day they begin to form firm friendships with their peers and get to know their teachers well.
-In our small classes no child is anonymous, none slip unnoticed and we quickly get to know their personalities, preferences and abilities.
+We invite all children to come in for a Taster Day before starting, and generally even on this day they begin to form firm friendships with their peers and get to know their teachers well.
+In our small classes no child is anonymous, none go unnoticed and we quickly get to know their personalities, preferences and abilities.

 - Q. At what age can children travel independently on the school buses?

-It would be rare for a child below Year 5 to travel independently on the school bus.
+It would be rare for a child below Year 6 to travel independently on the school bus.
 Where possible all Junior School children are paired with a Senior School buddy who travels on the same bus.
-Our buses are run by the Nottingham High School.
+We share buses with the Nottingham High School.

 - Q. How do I pay my termly bill?